SLAM

 )

-Let's make a few more changes before we run the script.
+Let's make one more change before we run the script.
 Let's create a new maps

 :